Strongly Kreiss Bounded Operators in UMD Banach Spaces: Open problems

 In Corollary \ref{cor:Lpcase} we have seen a sharp result for $X = L^p(S)$ for strongly Kreiss bounded operators.
 The method of Example \ref{example:Lp} can be adjusted to cover non-commutative $L^p$-spaces, but yields a sub-optimal result. \begin{problem} Does Corollary \ref{cor:Lpcase} hold for non-commutative $L^p$-spaces? \end{problem}

 It seems that the bounds for positive operators obtained in Section \ref{positive} are non-optimal.
 Especially for $L^p(S)$-spaces we expect that there is an improvement.
 The bounds obtained from Corollary \ref{cor:Lpcase} and Theorem \ref{thm61} are different.
-Moreover, as observed in \cite[Section 4]{AC}, the bound of Theorem \ref{thm61} is worse than the one in Corollary \ref{cor:Lpcase} if $p\in (4/3, 4)$.
-So it is unclear how the positive can help in the latter case.
+Moreover, as observed in \cite{AC}, the bound of Theorem \ref{thm61} is worse than the one in Corollary \ref{cor:Lpcase} if $p\in (4/3, 4)$.
+It is unclear to us if and how positivity can help in the case $p\in (4/3, 4)$.
 Given the results for $L^1(S)$, $L^2(S)$ and $L^\infty(S)$ (see \cite{AC}), one could even hope that $\theta=0$ in the case of positive operators.

 \begin{problem} Let $T$ be a positive operator on $L^p(S)$ with $p\in (1, \infty)\setminus\{2\}$ which is strongly Kreiss bounded.
 What is the infimum of all $\theta\in [0,1/2)$ for which there exists a $C$ such that $\|T^n\|\leq C n^{\theta}$ for all $n\geq 1$. \end{problem}